 As the state's largest public retirement system, TRSL is responsible for the prudent management of funds held in trust for the exclusive benefit of members.
-Funds are invested to achieve maximum returns and minimize risk.

-Total investments at June 30, 2019 was \$21.7 billion compared to \$21.1 billion at June 30, 2018 and \$19.5 billion at June 30, 2017.
-For 2019, the investment increase is due in large part to TRSL's domestic and international bond returns, and returns on private assets and real estate.
-During 2019, TRSL experienced a total net investment income of \$1.2 billion compared to \$2.1 billion in 2018 and \$2.6 billion in 2017.
+Funds are invested to achieve maximum returns and minimize risk Total investments at June 30, 2020 were \$21.3 billion compared to \$21.7 billion at June 30, 2019 and \$21.1 billion at June 30, 2018.
+For 2020, the investment decrease is due in large part to TRSL's returns on global debt and equity securities.
+During 2020, TRSL experienced a total net investment income of \$171 million compared to \$1.2 billion in 2019 and \$2.1 billion in 2018.

-TRSL's market rate of return is 6.6% (gross of fees) for fiscal year ended 2019.
-TRSL has sustained annualized returns over the past three years of 11.7%.
-When compared to other public plans with assets greater than \$1 billion, this gives TRSL a top 2nd percentile ranking, according to the Wilshire Trust Universe Comparison Service (TUCS).
+TRSL's market rate of return is 1.4% (gross of fees) for fiscal year ended June 30, 2020.
+TRSL has sustained annualized returns over the past ten years of 9.9%.
+When compared to other public plans with assets greater than \$1 billion, this gives TRSL a top 5th percentile ranking, according to the Wilshire Trust Universe Comparison Service (TUCS).